dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Terence Tao_ Hardest Problems in Mathematics, Physics & the Future of AI _ Lex Fridman Podcast #472 - YouTube-source.md

 there's- there was a certain non-linear effect, which was a non-perturbative effect.

+# Chapter 6

+If- if- if you wiggle an arrow, it will- it will propagate and- and make all the arrows move kind of like

+uh, sheaves of wheat in a wheat field.

+And I was interested in the global regularity problem again for this ques- like

+is it possible for- for all the energy here to- to collect at a point?

+So the equation I considered was actually what's called a critical equation

+where it's actually the behavior at all scales is roughly the same

+um, and I was able barely to show that- um

+that you couldn't actually force a scenario where all the energy concentrated at one point

+that the energy w- I had to dismiss a little bit

+and the moment it disappeared a little- a little bit

+it would- it would- it would stay regular.

+Yeah, this was back in 2000.

+That was part of why I got interested in Navier-Stokes afterwards

+actually.

+Yeah, so I developed some techniques to

+um, solve that problem.

+So part of it is- it- it was

+um, this problem is really non-linear, uh

+because of the curvature of the sphere, um

+there's- there was a certain non-linear effect, which was a non-perturbative effect.

 It was, when you sort of looked at it normally

 it- it looked larger than the linear effects of the wave eq- equation